rnakato/SSP/README.md

 In this parameter, the background region for FCS is the average ranging from 10k to 50k at steps of 500 bp.

-In default, FCS is calcutated for 10M reads.
+In default, FCS is calcutated for 10M nonredundant reads.
 If the number of nonredundant reads are smaller than 10M, specify smaller number for fair comparison among samples as follows:

      ssp -i ChIP1.bam -o ChIP --gt genometable.txt --num4ssp 5000000